Hims & Hers Health, Inc. (HIMS) Stock Sinks As Market Gains: What You Should Know

-Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $0.22 per share and revenue of $1.39 billion, indicating changes of +300% and +59.79%, respectively, compared to the previous year.
+Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $0.22 per share and revenue of $1.39 billion.
+These totals would mark changes of +300% and +59.79%, respectively, from last year.

-Investors should also take note of any recent adjustments to analyst estimates for Hims & Hers Health, Inc. Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also pay attention to any latest changes in analyst estimates for Hims & Hers Health, Inc. These revisions typically reflect the latest short-term business trends, which can change frequently.
+Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the past month, there's been no change in the Zacks Consensus EPS estimate.
-Hims & Hers Health, Inc. presently features a Zacks Rank of #3 (Hold).
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Hims & Hers Health, Inc. is currently a Zacks Rank #3 (Hold).

-Investors should also note Hims & Hers Health, Inc.'s current valuation metrics, including its Forward P/E ratio of 89.75.
-This denotes a premium relative to the industry's average Forward P/E of 26.12.
+In terms of valuation, Hims & Hers Health, Inc. is presently being traded at a Forward P/E ratio of 87.15.
+This signifies a premium in comparison to the average Forward P/E of 26.12 for its industry.

 The Medical Info Systems industry is part of the Medical sector.
-Currently, this industry holds a Zacks Industry Rank of 44, positioning it in the top 18% of all 250+ industries.
+This industry, currently bearing a Zacks Industry Rank of 67, finds itself in the top 27% echelons of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report